On detection probabilities of link invariants: Abstract

 \section{Abstract}

-We prove that the detection rate of $n$-crossing alternating links by link invariants insensitive to oriented mutation decays exponentially in $n$, implying that they detect alternating links with probability zero.
-This phenomenon applies broadly, in particular to quantum invariants such as the Jones or HOMFLYPT polynomials.
-We also use a big data approach to analyze several borderline cases (e.g.\ integral Khovanov or HOMFLYPT homologies), where our arguments almost, but not quite, apply, and we provide evidence that they too exhibit the same asymptotic behavior.
+We prove that the detection rate of n-crossing alternating links by many standard link invariants decays exponentially in n, implying that they detect alternating links with probability zero.
+This phenomenon applies broadly, in particular to the Jones and HOMFLYPT polynomials and integral Khovanov homology.
+We also use a big-data approach to analyze knots and provide evidence that, for knots as well, these invariants exhibit the same asymptotic failure of detection.

 \subjclass[2020]{Primary: 57K16, 62R07, secondary: 57K18, 68P05} \keywords{Quantum invariants, knot homologies, categorification, big data}

 \addtocontents{toc}{ }